 On the social and cultural front it was the age of Democracy when across the world women were getting the vote and slavery was being banned.

-By the second half of the 20th century, it became obvious that the vision was a fantasy.
+By the second half of the 20th century, it became obvious that the vision was a fantasy and with that the conflict of Modernism vs Postmodernism began to gain cultural prominence.

 The promises of liberty equality and fraternity, of life liberty and the pursuit of happiness began to appear increasingly hollow with every year.
 The brutality of the French in Algeria was hardly an embodiment of liberty, equality or fraternity.
 The soldiers addicted to heroin in Vietnam were far from the Jeffersonian life, liberty and pursuit of happiness.
 The millions of Vietnamese who even today suffer the downstream effects of the American Agent Orange would undoubtedly agree.